 The City of Nanaimo (City) continually strives to provide high quality drinking water to its citizens through responsible operation, monitoring, evaluation and management of its water system.

 Under the British Columbia Drinking Water Protection Act all water purveyors are required to provide customers (the public) with an annual report on the quality of their drinking water.
-The City has compiled the following information to help you better understand your drinking water.

 raw water sampling at a Jump Creek tributary